2206-fsa-gs-saggitarius/Comic-Book-Store/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+List of things you need to use, the software and how to install them.
 * npm
   ```sh
   npm install npm@latest -g